 The EPD® (Environmental Product Declaration) is a documentation that contains information about the life-cycle environmental impact of products.
 It provides a clear and complete report of the environmental impact of the construction products.
 EPDs are the summary of the LCA (Life Cycle Assessment), which is a study of all environmental impacts of a product across its life.

 It is important to emphasize that the products that have an EPD are not environmentally superior than others that do not have it.
 It only shows a clear declaration of the life-cycle environmental impact.

 There are different types of EPDs, due to the different market demands.
-The most common type of EPD is the Single-company EPD, which is based on a PCR and describes the life-cycle environmental impact of the products from a single company.
+The most common type of EPD is the Single-company EPD, which is based on a Product Category Rule (which sets the standard for EPDs) and describes the life-cycle environmental impact of the products from a single company.
 The following types of EPDs are offered in addition to the Single-company EPD.

 Single-issue EPD (e.g. Climate Declarations):

 It is possible to adapt the information given to specific user needs by applying the concept of “Single-issue EPDs,” which focus on a single environmental impact category.
 The most popular single-issue EPD is the Climate Declaration, which declares only the carbon footprint of the product.

 The Climate Declaration describes the emissions of greenhouse gases – carbon dioxide CO2 equivalents for a product’s life cycle.

 It is based on LCA.
 The single-issue informs on how to know the full environmental impact from the declared product.
 It should include this statement: “This single issue EPD® only addresses one impact category and does not assess other potential social, economic and environmental impacts arising from the provision of this product.”